Diary for Monday, February 1, 1915

 Uganda and Congo: Anglo-Belgian agreement on Uganda-Congo border.
-Brigade-General Malleson opens military talks at Ruchuru on February 14.
+Brigadier Malleson opens military talks at Ruchuru on February 14.

 Cyrenaica: During February Nuri Pasha (Enver Pasha’s half-brother) smuggled in from Syria to aid Senussi.

-Britain: British Admiralty bans neutral fishing boats from ports, due to erroneous Grand Fleet fear that they are minelaying.
-During February Scapa Flow becomes boom defences.
+Britain: British Admiralty bans neutral fishing boats from ports, due to erroneous Grand Fleet fear that they are mine laying.
+During February Scapa Flow becomes boom defenses.

 Arctic: During February the old Royal Navy pre-dreadnought Jupiter arrives at Archangel at record early date to serve as icebreaker until May.